-Septic tank odors should never be ignored.
+Septic tank odors in Kansas City should never be ignored.
 The problem isn’t just the stench, but also a health issue.
 There are loads of bacteria and viruses in home wastewater, plus nitrogen and phosphorous that can seriously harm the environment, according to the U.S. Environmental Protection Agency.
 If septic tank smells in yard areas are noticed, contact a 24-hour plumber to find issues such as a clogged drain or anything worse.

 The following are the main septic system odor triggers: